-In this article, we’ll have a look at some of the best 3 weight fly reels on the market.
 We thoroughly go over five fly reels ranging from under $100 to well over $300.
-I also take you through the considerations you need to keep in mind when buying the best fly reel to suit your 3 weight fly rig.
+I will also take you through the considerations you need to keep in mind when buying the best fly reel to suit your 3 weight fly rod.

 |Redington Zero||Check Today’s Price|